omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/splined_voronoi_analysis/README.md

 - splining_exmple_from_bag: creates plot for example splined and optimized path

 ## bagfile_helpers.py
-contains function for loading data from bagfiles
+contains helper function and class for loading data from bagfiles
-- get_contents_from_bagfile: assumes single data per tompic and saved them in dictionary
+- get_contents_from_bagfile: assumes single data per topic and saved them in dictionary
+- PlanningBagContents, MakeNavPlanBagContents, MakeNavPlanWithStatsBagContents: classes for loading and accessing information saved in bagfiles from different service interfaces.

 ## compare_algorithms.py
 prints quota and time for each optimization algorithm